 If you have questions regarding Bechtel's diversity program, please refer to Bechtel's Diversity & Inclusion site on myBechtel.
 Information about Bechtel's Equal Employment Opportunity, Affirmative Action & Discrimination and Harassment-Free Workplace policy can be found in Policy 105 in the Personnel Policy Manual-U.S. ("Redbook"), Policy A105 in the Personnel Policy Manual-International ("Greenbook"), and on Bechtel's EEO-AA myBechtel page.
-You can also consult the Bechtel Workplace Relationships policy, which is Policy A401J in the Greenbook and Policy 401J in the Redbook.
-Bechtel conducts all business with the greatest care for the environment and for the health and safety of its employees, partners, contractors, and customers, as well as the people in the communities where we work.
+You can also consult the Bechtel Workplace Relationships policy, which is Policy A401] in the Greenbook and Policy 401] in the Redbook.